rebootshen/loratech_test/README.md

 SET DATABASE_TEST_URL=postgresql://postgres:test@localhost:5432/temp_project
 ```

-or you can put all in .env file under src
+or you can put all in ".env" file under src

 --------------------------------------